 Health and wellness encompass our entire well-being, including physical, mental and emotional health.
-Through these uncertain times, positive thinking can be supported with lifestyle choices.
+Positive thinking can be supported with lifestyle choices.
 Fruits and vegetables provide one avenue to keep our body strong, beyond our physical health.
 Certain mental health conditions, such as anxiety and depression, are correlated with a reduced fruit and veggie intake.
 By incorporating more fruits and veggies each day, we care for our body from the inside out.

 Here are some tips to boost your mood with fruits and veggies!